Starting in 2021 Airstream made several big changes in its travel trailers, and one of the biggest was the switch to tankless water heaters.

 I've written up a detailed two-page procedure in the new 2nd edition Maintenance Guide that explains everything.
 If you are having strange problems with your tankless heater (or you'd like to avoid such problems), you should probably check it out.
 This is something nobody is talking much about yet, but with tankless being the rule for Airstreams, regular descaling (AKA decalcifying) is going to become a very important maintenance procedure for Airstreamers.

-Pre-order The (Nearly) Complete Guide to Airstream Maintenance by Feb 12 and Save
+Order The (Nearly) Complete Guide to Airstream Maintenance from Airstream Life magazine.